In the Forest of the Dreaming Dead (1993)

 one left off.
 It begins in an atmospheric and melodic manner, before increasing in intensity.
 The lyrics are almost more in

 line with the black metal bands of the era, rather than many of their death metal contemporaries.
 There is, definitely, something

 darker about them than the approach that some bands had adopted, by that point.

 Death is what you see"

-The last song on here is "Cold Northern Breeze", which features the lyrics and vocals
+The last song on here is "Cold Northern Breeze", which features the lyrics and

-one of sorrow and death.
+is one of sorrow and death.
 Johan seems to wail, in the distance, in a clean and anguished voice.
 Some of the riffs seem almost

-appropriate for Doom Metal, as the lead guitar adds some very nice touches.
+appropriate for doom metal, as the lead guitar adds some very nice touches.
 If this same mentality had been utilized throughout

 the entire record, it would have been even more enjoyable.